Parallel Bayesian Global Optimization of Expensive Functions: Algorithm

 In practice, one typically sets $p=q-1$.
 This is because Bayesian optimization procedures are used most frequently when function evaluation times are large, and asynchronous computing environments typically have a time between evaluation completions that increases with the evaluation time.
+When this inter-completion time is large relative to the time required to solve \eqref{eq:qpEI}, it is typically better to solve~\eqref{eq:qpEI} each time an evaluation completes, i.e., to set $p=q-1$.

+Indeed, if we set $p < q-1$ then we let CPU cores sit idle for longer and we decrease the total utilization of our parallel computing environment.
+For example, consider the CPU core that finishes first.
+When $p = q-1$, it waits to start a new function evaluation only for the time it takes to maximize \qEI.
+Moreover, this core can be used to do this maximization so that no time is wasted.
+But, if $p<q-1$, it must sit idle while we wait for an additional $q-1-p$ cores to complete.
+By not letting cores sit idle, we reduce the wall-clock time required to do a given number of function evaluations.

-When this inter-completion time is large relative to the time required to solve \eqref{eq:qpEI}, it is typically better to solve~\eqref{eq:qpEI} each time an evaluation completes, i.e., to set $p=q-1$, rather than waiting and letting a machine sit idle.
-If the time to perform a function evaluation is small enough, or if the computing environment is especially homogeneous, or if $q$ is large (shortening the inter-completion time), then the time between completions might be smaller than the time to solve~\eqref{eq:qpEI} and one might wish to set $p$ strictly smaller than $q-1$.
+If the time to perform a function evaluation is small enough, or if the computing environment is especially homogeneous, then the time between completions might be substantially smaller than the time to solve~\eqref{eq:qpEI} and one might wish to set $p$ strictly smaller than $q-1$.
+This may be beneficial because short intercompletion times keep the resulting increase in idle time small and it allows results from a larger group of function evaluations to be available when deciding how to next allocate cores.